 This is a completely different direction than the two methods above.

-Instead of creating your own store and using a type of marketing to acquire traffic, you’ll leverage one of the main ecommerce platforms:
+Instead of creating your own store and using a type of marketing to acquire traffic, you leverage platforms like Amazon, Etsy, and eBay.

 It’s definitely possible to be successful at any of these three.
-We recommend that most folks go after Amazon.
-Amazon’s audience is much larger which gives you more upside and just about every product niche already exists on Amazon.
+But we recommend Amazon for most people.
+Amazon’s audience is much larger, which gives you more upside and just about every product niche already exists on Amazon.

 The main exception is if you’re doing a craft business of some kind, like making your own bookends to sell to people.
 In that case, Etsy is a better fit since the audience expects more craft-oriented products.

 eBay is still great if you’re doing a bunch of buying and reselling.
-But if you’re producing the same types of items consistently, the potential on Amazon is much higher.
+But if you’re producing the same types of items consistently, the potential on Amazon is much greater.

 You treat whichever platform you choose as your marketing channel.
 First, you’ll create your store on that platform and list all your products.
 Second, you’ll optimize your store to the best of your ability so the platform wants to feature your products.